Client rights and responsibilities

 As a client you have certain rights.
 You have a right:

 - To dignity as an individual human being.
-You have the right to equal consideration and treatment regardless of your sex, race, religion, colour, economic status, age, sexual preference or beliefs.
+You have the right to equal consideration and treatment regardless of your sex, gender, race, religion, colour, economic status, age, sexual and/or relationship preference or beliefs.

 - To be provided with professional and respectful care by your counsellor.

 - To be accepted as you are, and to be listened to in a non-judgemental way.

 - To confidentiality within counselling, subject to the law or if there is the risk of serious harm to yourself or to others.
 You should also know that I am bound to comply with the Ethical Framework for Good Practice of the

 Along with these rights you have certain responsibilities.
 These are:

 - To keep appointments and if you cancel with less than 48 hours you will pay the full cost, unless otherwise agreed.

 - To pay the agreed fee at the beginning or end of each session.